 The donor of the additional funds is a potential beneficiary of the trust.
 The ATO is quite mean and applied section 102 Income Tax Assessment Act 1936 (ITAA 1936) to the income generated from the new funds gifted to the trust.
 The ATO assessed the donor of the additional funds.
 This is on the basis that the donor is also a Settlor.
 A second Settlor.
 This is within the meaning of the section and is also a potential beneficiary.

 Menzies J held that a gift to a pre-existing trust is an addition to the funds of the existing trust.
 It does not amount to the creation of a new trust.
 Therefore, the trust fell and the donor of the additional funds falls outside the ambit of section 102.
-This meant the unkind ATO is not able to assess the Settlor on the income generated by the trust.
+This meant the unkind ATO was not able to assess the Settlor on the income generated by the trust.

 As a result of the decision in Truesdale v FC of T, it has become the norm for Australian discretionary trusts set up after 1970 to be established by a relatively small settled sum.
 This is paid by a stranger.
 It is a person who is never a potential beneficiary of the trust.
 The trust is then funded by loans and gifts to the trust.
 These are made after starting the trust.
 This is by potential beneficiaries or persons wishing to benefit potential beneficiaries.